cse110-sp23-group15/cse110-sp23-group15/fortunetelling/README.md

 ```

 > NOTE: This will generate JSDoc in the `./fortunetelling/docs` directory and
-> will be ignored by git.
+> will **NOT** be ignored by git to ensure it is included in the `production`
+> branch by the ci/cd pipeline.
+Make sure to exclude this directory when
+> committing changes.

 ### Environment